Criminal Justice concentration in Cybercrime Investigation & Cybersecurity, Master’s Degree

 Daniel P. LeClair

-Professor and Chair of Applied Social Sciences
+Professor of Applied Social Sciences

 PhD, Tulane University; MA, Clark University; BA, University of Rhode Island